Adopt A Village In Laos, Charity Registration # 83699 1000 RR0001

 Barry Mount CLU, director of AAVIL, serves as President and is a founding partner of Hardiman, Mount and Associates, established in 1984.
 He is a charter member of the Rotary Club of Whitby Sunrise and has served as Director, Treasurer, Vice-President and President, in addition to serving on various committees.
 Barry has also serviced as Committee Chair, Director, President and Chairman of the Whitby Chamber of Commerce, a director and chairman of Lakeridge Health and served as a member of the Mayor’s Task Force for physician recruitment in Whitby.
 As a strong supporter of the community, Mr. Mount has served in various community activities including soccer coach for 13 years, 10 years as a Scout leader and 3 years as vice chair, and board member of the Henry Street High School Business Council.

 Barry is past Chairman of the Chamber of Commerce Group Insurance Plan Agents Advisory Committee and current member of RWAM’s Insurance Administrators Inc. agents advisory council.
 He also served as a Director for the Whitby Hydro Energy Corporation for two, three year terms ending January 2012.

-Abroad, I have assigned Mr. Siphan Phanthavong as our head co-ordinator during the absence of a director.
+Abroad, we have assigned Mr. Siphan Phanthavong as our head co-ordinator in Laos.
 Mr. Phanthavong is a college graduate from Luang Prabang (sponsored during his final college years by AAVIL) and is now employed by the organization to perform translations services, planning, hygiene training, negotiations for labour, materials and transportation, assistance in community assessments, delivery coordination, project oversight and so much more.